 When your line and cash flow are under control, you regain control of your time and profit.

 If you already have some digital presence, even just Instagram and WhatsApp, use it to communicate opening hours, weekly specials, and locations.
-A simple shortcut is creating a single page with all your links and contact options, similar to Link Ads optimized for attention and audience building.
+A simple shortcut is creating a single page with all your links and contact options.
 This keeps customers updated and opens more sales opportunities outside your physical spot.
+Exploring QR code payment options can also speed up checkout and reduce cash handling.

 When you fix tab chaos, recover margin, and use lines, combos, and loyalty to your advantage, everything changes.
 The same stand, with the same structure, becomes far more profitable without requiring double the effort.

-With predictable cash flow, you gain negotiation power, can plan equipment upgrades, open a second location, or even adjust your schedule to have more time with your family.
+With predictable cash flow, you gain negotiation power.
+You can plan equipment upgrades, open a second location, or adjust your schedule to have more time with your family.
 Your BBQ stand stops being a daily struggle and becomes a real business with strategy, data, and customers who return because they love your product, not because they owe you money.

 How can I reduce unpaid tabs without upsetting customers?

 Start by announcing in advance that tabs will now have limits and a standard payment date.
-Offer a perk for on-time payers, such as a special combo or priority in deals, and gradually restrict credit for customers who often delay.
+Offer a perk for on-time payers, such as a special combo or priority in deals.
+Gradually restrict credit for customers who often delay.

 Should I completely stop offering tabs at my BBQ stand?